 September 11 – 17

-This week long, historical garden tour and present-day harvest will provide an opportunity for residents and visitors to become informed about the various agricultural spaces that exist in Newark, NJ.
+This week long, historical garden tour and present-day harvest provides an opportunity for residents and visitors to become informed about the various agricultural spaces that exist throughout the City of Newark.

 This event allows residents to come together and partake of a community meal to bring about a true sense of community through the natural unifier of food.